sunmingtao/poker-hand-analysis/Leaks.md

 4. Is the board A/K high?
 Villain underbluffs on A/K high board, but overbluffs on lower board.
 5. Is the board very wet, lots of straigh or flush possible?
 If yes, second pair usualy is not good.
 6. Is it a multiway pot?
 If yes, villain has a lower bluff frequency than heads up. second pair is usually no good to call.

+## When to 2x the river OOP (Villain bets the flop then checks back the turn)